 The Grants Program provides guidance, referrals and research to existing grantees and new applicants on a variety of topics such as budget development, evaluations and grant management.

-The Grants Program Coordinator periodically sends out informational Email Blasts to all constituents regarding updates to the grants program, deadlines and workshop dates.
-If interested in getting these announcements, send email.
+The Grants Director periodically sends out informational Email Blasts to all constituents regarding updates to the grants program, deadlines and workshop dates.
+If interested in getting these announcements, email.
 Let us know that you want to receive these announcements – indicate your organizations name and contact information.